PCIV Spotlight 2022

 Venture WarmUP

-- ACE Genomics (Rahul Kohli SOM-Medicine) is developing novel enzymes to assess epigenetic modifications to allow for advanced research tools and diagnostics.
+- ACE Genomics (Rahul Kohl; PSOM-Medicine) is developing novel enzymes to assess epigenetic modifications to allow for advanced research tools and diagnostics.

-- Cesar de la Fuente (SEAS-Bioengineering) AI platform for discovery antimicrobial or antibiotic compounds.
+- Cesar de la Fuente (SEAS-Bioengineering) AI platform for discovery of antimicrobial or antibiotic compounds.

-- Kurt Brunden & Garret Gibbons (SOM-Pathology) targeting tau for alzheimers via microtubule stabilizer tech and tau mAB tech.
+- Kurt Brunden & Garret Gibbons (PSOM-Pathology) targeting tau for the treatment of Alzheimer’s disease using microtubule stabilizer techology and anti-tau monoclonal antibodies.

-- Mike Mitchell (SEAS-Bioengineering) is developing a lipid nanoparticle screening platform that utilizes a barcode technology.
+- Liberate Bio (Mike Mitchell; SEAS-Bioengineering) is developing a lipid nanoparticle screening platform that utilizes Dr. Mitchell’s barcode technology.

 PCIV Luminaries